G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 <tabset-element>

-#### Stop stream on backend
+#### Stop a stream on the backend

-Update the stream sending a PATCH request to the following endpoint: `https://api.gcore.com/streaming/streams/{id}`.
+Update the stream by sending a PATCH request to the following endpoint: `https://api.gcore.com/streaming/streams/{id}`.

 Example request: